MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-hotel-listing-group.md

 - You may not specify duplicate hotel attributes in a branch.

-You can download all *Ad Group Hotel Listing Group* records in the account by including the [DownloadEntity](downloadentity.md) value of *AdGroupProductPartitions* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
+You can download all *Ad Group Hotel Listing Group* records in the account by including the [DownloadEntity](downloadentity.md) value of *AdGroupHotelListingGroups* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 The following Bulk CSV example would add a new ad group hotel listing group if a valid [Parent Id](#parentid) value is provided.